 Information on NIBC's solvency ratios is included in the risk management section of this Annual Report.

 Legal reserves

-This concerns the reserve for unrealised fair value changes on certain non-listed trading assets, derivatives related to these non-listed trading assets and on associates at fair value through profit or loss .
+This concerns the reserve for unrealised fair value changes on certain non-listed trading assets, derivatives related to these non-listed trading assets and on equity investments at FVtPL.